 Instructions

-- Squeeze the grated cucumber with your hands to remove most of its water.
+- Squeeze the cucumber by taking handfuls of it in your hands to remove most of its water.
 Then add to the mixing bowl along with the Greek yogurt.

 - Add the remaining ingredients to the mixing bowl as well and mix very well.

-- Refrigerate for at least 3 hours before serving for the garlic to cool down a bit.
-Or even better overnight.
-If you like raw garlic you can serve this dip right away, along with some pita bread or rustic artisan bread!
+- Refrigerate for at least 3 hours before serving, for the garlic to cool down a bit.
+Or even better, overnight.
+If you like raw garlic, you can serve this dip right away, along with some pita bread or crusty bread!

 I just made your tzatziki and it turned out great.
 It reminded me of being back in Greece.